This is from some website, the Service Employees International Union website, California.

 And on a Sunday show yesterday, they told us that women are more moral than men.

-Wiener was their guy.
+Weiner was their guy.

-Huge big government lib.
+Huge, big government lib.

-They loved Wiener.
+They loved Weiner.

 They dismissed the social and moral issues.

-They don't like it.
+He didn't like it.

-And now he gets ensnared by him.
+And now He never gets snared by him.

 They tried to save him for a while.